-FYI: many travel bloggers get free or comped trips, hotels, activities, etc., which allows them to do things they wouldn’t otherwise do — something I’ve done on occasion, but NOT something that happened at all in Peru, thus it has no bearing on this expense report.
+FYI: many travel bloggers get free or comped trips, hotels, activities, etc., which allows them to do things they wouldn’t otherwise do and save loads of money — something I’ve done on occasion, but NOT something that happened at all in Peru, thus it has no bearing on this expense report.

-When we go somewhere expensive, like the ruins of Machu Pacchu, we take strains to do it on the cheap so we don’t break the bank.
+When we go somewhere expensive, like the ruins of Machu Pacchu, we make an effort to do it on the cheap so we don’t break the bank.

-I kept a 4G data plan active throughout most of Peru, which was data-only (no minutes) so I could keep up the blogging, social media, etc, while traveling as well.
+I kept a 4G data plan active throughout most of Peru, which was data-only (no minutes) so I could keep up the blogging business, freelancing, social media, etc, while traveling as well.